samiksha49/-Smart-Classroom-and-Timetable-Scheduler/README.md

 ## LOGIN PAGE DEVELOPMENT

 🔸The login page was developed to provide secure access for Admin, Faculty, and Students.
 Users can enter their credentials and access the system based on their role.

+## USER REGISTRATION MODULE

+🔸The user registration module allows the administrator to add faculty and student accounts into the system for timetable access and management.